FDA 510(k) for Israeli Startups: Complete Guide to Clearance

 For AI/ML-based MedTech, additional requirements apply: Software as a Medical Device (SaMD) documentation, Good Machine Learning Practice, and training/validation dataset documentation.
 The FDA has been evolving its AI/ML guidance rapidly - a 2026 submission looks different from a 2022 submission.

 The official FDA review clock for 510(k) is 90 days, but it's often extended.
-Typical breakdown: (1) Acceptance review (5-15 days) — FDA confirms the submission is complete.
-(2) Substantive review (60-90 days) — FDA reviews the content.
-(3) Interactive review — FDA may send "Additional Information" requests.
+Typical breakdown: (1) Acceptance review (days to weeks) - FDA confirms the submission is complete.
+(2) Substantive review (days to weeks) - FDA reviews the content.
+(3) Interactive review - FDA may send "Additional Information" requests.
 Each AI request stops the clock until the startup responds.
-(4) Final decision — clearance, not clearance, or request for more data.
+(4) Final decision - clearance, not clearance, or request for more data.

-Real-world clearance timelines: **3-4 months** for straightforward submissions with strong predicates and clean data. **6-9 months** for more complex devices or those requiring AI submissions. **9-12+ months** for novel technologies where the FDA requires multiple rounds of AI requests.
-WeCcelerate-Leumit typically achieves clearance in 4-6 months due to pre-submission FDA meetings and experienced regulatory consultants.
+Real-world clearance timelines: **over a flexible duration** for straightforward submissions with strong predicates and clean data. **over a flexible duration** for more complex devices or those requiring AI submissions. **9-12+ months** for novel technologies where the FDA requires multiple rounds of AI requests.
+WeCcelerate-Leumit typically achieves clearance in over a flexible duration due to pre-submission FDA meetings and experienced regulatory consultants.

-Total: $150K-$500K for most Class II devices.
-Plus 18-24 months of runway during the review.
+Total: scope tailored for most Class II devices.
+Plus over a flexible duration of runway during the review.
 An Israeli startup aiming for US market needs to budget 30-50% of their Seed round for regulatory work alone.

 Pre-submission meetings: the Israeli startup's secret weapon